How Insurance Companies Determine the Value of a Vehicle in 2024 (All Car Owners Should Know)

 Car Valuation Methods: KBB vs. NADA vs. CCC

-When determining the pre-accident value of your car, insurance companies might reference established valuation guides or employ proprietary formulas.
-Common questions include, “Do insurance companies use NADA or KBB?” and “How does insurance determine car value?”
-The answer varies by insurer, but many use a combination of resources like Kelley Blue Book (KBB), National Automobile Dealers Association (NADA), or Certified Collateral Corporation (CCC) data.
+The answer to how insurance calculates car value varies by insurer, but many use a combination of resources like Kelley Blue Book (KBB), National Automobile Dealers Association (NADA), or Certified Collateral Corporation (CCC) data.
 These sources provide benchmarks for retail, trade-in, and private party values, which can differ significantly.

 -

 Kelley Blue Book (KBB): Most commonly, insurers look at the KBB insurance value based on the car’s make, model, year, mileage, features, and condition.
 It offers different values such as retail, private party, and trade-in, which are derived from actual transactions and price adjustments in the automotive market.
-Insurers often use KBB as a benchmark for setting premiums and determining payouts.
+Insurers often use the KBB ACV calculator as a benchmark for setting premiums and determining payouts.

 -